murati/Angular2VisualStudioTemplate/README.md

 This template create ASP.NET WebApi 2 backend with Angular 2 client.
 Holds the TypeScript source code of the angular.io quickstart,for good starting Angular 2 client app with ASP.NET WebApi 2 backend.

+Right-click package.json in the project to restore packages and hit F5 to run.

 For creating angular 2 component you can use [template](https://marketplace.visualstudio.com/items?itemName=Mino.Angular2ComponentTemplate).